Þórólfur Beck Kristjónsson: Career

 In 1997, along with Reynir Harðarson, Þórólfur co-founded CCP games for the purpose of making MMORPGs.
 In order to finance the initial development of Eve Online, CCP developed and published a board game in Iceland called Hættuspil (Danger Game).
-During his time at CCP, he was a co-founder, first CEO, and later had the title of Lead game designer. Þórólfur left CCP in 2002.
+During his time at CCP, he was a co-founder, first CEO, and later had the title of Lead game designer. Þórólfur was fired from CCP in 2002 (before their hit game Eve Online was released); he says he was "forcibly ejected" for being too unpleasant and immature to work with.
+He is not mentioned anywhere on CCP Games' website, he is not included in the in-game credits, and he was not invited to attend CCP's 10th birthday celebrations.

 In 2005 Þórólfur became the producer of Silvía Night, an Icelandic singer based on a fictional character who was Iceland's participant in Eurovision Song Contest 2006 with the song "Congratulations" after winning the Icelandic national finals.
 While failing to win the competition, the act continued to be very popular in Iceland and is still remembered as one of countries most entertaining entries.

 In 2007 Þórólfur became Executive Vice President (EVP) of Business Development at LazyTown Entertainment, where he was in charge of tying LazyTown with Wal-Mart Mexico with the aim of promoting healthy lifestyles and delivering fitness ideas to Mexican children and families.
 LazyTown Entertainment is an Icelandic children's entertainment company that also brands toys and healthy food items.
 Its main TV show Lazy Town (originally Latibær) was based on a popular Icelandic children play and has aired in over 180 countries.

 Beck is currently working on a MMO project under the company name "NARC".